rriegel/project-purple-cow/solution.md

 ## Future Improvements

-- This application is only just past MVP form, so the styling and overall appearance would be improved if given more time
+- This application is only just passed MVP form, so the styling and overall appearance would be improved if given more time

 - Dockerization of the app would offer a runtime-environment to ensure consistency across various machines & a one-click start up for the application